 DCIS investigates cyber crimes and computer network intrusions and provides digital exploitation and forensics services in support of traditional investigations.
 DCIS places emphasis on crimes that involve the compromise and theft of sensitive Defense information contained in Government and DoD contractor information systems.
 DCIS is particularly focused on cases in which contract fraud by DoD IT contractors has factored in the penetration of DoD networks or the loss of DoD information.
 Of the 1,716 ongoing DCIS investigations, 67 are related to Cyber Crimes and Computer Network Intrusion.

-Company Agreed to Pay \$900,000 to Resolve Contract Dispute Related NDU Hacking Incident
+Company Agreed to Pay \$900,000 to Resolve Alleged Violations of the False Claims Act